cartesiancs/vessel/README.md

 ![banner](./.github/banner.png)

-Vessel is the C2 (Command & Control) software.
+Vessel is the **C2 (Command & Control) software**.
 It empowers you to connect, monitor, and orchestrate a wide array of physical sensors through an intuitive, visual flow-based interface.

 This project is to build a "proactive security system".
 To achieve this, the following three functions are necessary: